11 Weird House Building Superstitions

 Sainted Medals

-Two medallions that have often been found buried in the foundations of houses are those of St Joseph and St Benedict.
+While some people wear sainted medallions for personal protection, in many countries necklaces of St Joseph and St Benedict were traditionally buried in the foundations to bless the new home.
 As the patron saint of carpenters, Joseph is believed to ensure a strong construction.
 St Benedict medals are believed by some to ward off evil spirits.

 Buried Wealth

-In many cultures coins are buried in the foundations to bring the homeowners good fortune.
+One repeating superstition found across the world is the idea of burying coins in the foundations to bring the homeowners good fortune.
 In some versions, coins are placed under the doorstep to encourage wealth into the home.

 Stair-raising Superstition